strBCL1/CodinGame/README.md

 # CodinGame
 If you'd like to visit my profile on CodinGame: https://www.codingame.com/profile/c4586c33c3a93fe4131d9ec9bfe08cf86233583

 In this repo there are solutions of some puzzles on this platform written in C++ language.
-Hope you can find these solutions clean and nice.
+Not all my solutions have been published, but only that took me more time to solve.
+Hope you can find them nice and clean.

 My brief bio: I signed up to CodinGame ~1.5 year ago.
 Since then I've been solving some coding puzzles aiming to improve my coding skills and learn something new.
 I also from time to time play Clash Of Code (CoC) with some other players from around the world.
 I strongly believe that communication and feedback helps improve the ability to write understandable and readable code.